WebHare/platform/doc/jssdk.md

 `@webhare/<package>' - this is the recommended public interface. a 'barrel file' mostly exporting subdependencies.
 We try to keep the API stable at this level and avoid breaking changes without at minimum setting up JSDOC @deprecation notices.
 We avoid side effects as much as possible and design the subpackages so treeshaking will work to eliminate sub imports

-`@webhare/<package>/styling/xxx.(s)css` - CSS subpackges.
+`@webhare/<package>/styling/xxx.(s)css` - CSS subpackages.
 These are not exported by the toplevel package as you wouldn't be able to avoid/overwrite them.

 `@webhare/<package>/<feature>` - if it's impossible to eliminate side effects of an import through tree shaking, we may split off a separate subpackage. `@webhare/deps/temporal-polyfill` is the prime example of this as a polyfill by nature has unavoidable side effects.